 Bill’s primary research area is literary journalism.
 He is an active scholar of literary journalism while remaining a journalism practitioner.
 He is one of the co-founders of the International Association for Literary Journalism Studies (IALJS) (www.ialjs.org).
 In June 2014, he was appointed editor of the association’s scholarly journal, Literary Journalism Studies (http://ialjs.org/publications/).

 Bill’s teaching interests include feature writing and editing, magazine journalism and production, and literary journalism.
-In Fall 2016, he teaches Advanced Feature Writing (JRN 806) to fourth-year undergraduates.
-About half the features produced for that class will be published in the Spring 2017 issue of the Ryerson Review of Journalism (www.rrj.ca).
-In Winter 2017, Bill will teach the first-year Master of Journalism course, Magazine & Feature Writing.
+In Fall 2018, he is teaching Advanced Feature Writing (JRN 806) to fourth-year undergraduates.
+Some of the features produced for that class will be published in the Spring 2019 issue of the Ryerson Review of Journalism (www.rrj.ca).
+In Winter 2019, Bill is teaching both sections of the first-year Master of Journalism course, Narrative Journalism.

 “Slinging Records to Pouring Rieslings,” Maisonneuve, Fall 2016.

 “Teaching Magazine Editing: Part Art, Part Science, Part Craft,” in Abrahamson, David and Prior-Miller, Marcia R. (eds.), The Future of the Magazine Form: Research Perspectives and Prospects, New York: Routledge, 2014, 480–90.